sandeepmistry/arduino-OBD2/README.md

 [![Build Status](https://travis-ci.org/sandeepmistry/arduino-OBD2.svg?branch=master)](https://travis-ci.org/sandeepmistry/arduino-OBD2)

 An Arduino library for reading OBD-II data from your car over CAN bus.
-Depends the [CAN](https://github.com/sandeepmistry/arduino-CAN) library.
+Depends on the [CAN](https://github.com/sandeepmistry/arduino-CAN) library.

 ## Compatible Hardware